GoogleCloudPlatform/community/tutorials/exporting-security-data-to-your-siem/index.md

           --include-children \
           --log-filter="logName:logs/cloudaudit.googleapis.com"

-Note the `log-filter` option specifies that Cloud Audit logs to be routed to the Pub/Sub topic `export-topic`.
-You may want to edit the log filter or create additional log sinks to export more logs such as VPC flow logs, LB request logs or VM logs like application logs and syslog, depending on your security requirements.
+    The `log-filter` option specifies that Cloud audit logs are routed to the Pub/Sub topic `export-topic`.
+You may want to edit the log filter or create additional log sinks to export more logs such as VPC flow logs, load balancing request logs, or virtual machine logs such as application logs and system logs, depending on your security requirements.

-This command returns the service account of the log sink writer, usually in the form `o#####-####@gcp-sa-logging.iam.gserviceaccount.com`
+    This command returns the service account of the log sink writer, usually in the `o#####-####@gcp-sa-logging.iam.gserviceaccount.com`

-2. Save the service account of the log sink in an enviroment variable:
+1. Set an environment variable to the service account of the log sink:

-        export LOG_SINK_SA=[MY_SA]@gcp-sa-logging.iam.gserviceaccount.com
+        export LOG_SINK_SA=[YOUR_SERVICE_ACCOUNT]@gcp-sa-logging.iam.gserviceaccount.com

-3. Give permissions to the log sink service account to publish to the Pub/Sub topic:
+1. Give permissions to the log sink service account to publish to the Pub/Sub topic:

         gcloud pubsub topics add-iam-policy-binding export-topic \
           --member=serviceAccount:$LOG_SINK_SA \
           --role=roles/pubsub.publisher

-## Set up notification feed in Security Command Center
+## Set up a notification feed in Security Command Center

-1. Set the `gcloud` tool account that you are using:
+1. Set the `gcloud` tool account that you're using:

-        export GCLOUD_ACCOUNT=[EMAIL]
+        export GCLOUD_ACCOUNT=[EMAIL_ADDRESS]

-1. Set up temporary permissions for the `gcloud` tool account that you are using.
-This lets you create org-wide finding notifications feed in the subsequent step:
+1. Set up temporary permissions for the `gcloud` tool account that you're using, so that you can create an organization-wide finding notifications feed in the next step:

         gcloud pubsub topics add-iam-policy-binding \
           projects/$PROJECT_ID/topics/export-topic \